shenhuiying2017/azure-docs.es-es/articles/hdinsight/hdinsight-hadoop-hive-out-of-memory-error-oom.md

         at java.lang.Thread.run(Thread.java:745)
     Caused by: java.lang.OutOfMemoryError: Java heap space

-El cliente decidió entonces usar una VM más grande (es decir, D12), pensando que tendría más espacio de montón.
-Aun así, el cliente seguía viendo el error.
-El cliente se puso en contacto con el equipo de HDInsight para obtener ayuda en la depuración de este problema.
+El error se sigue produciendo cuando se usa una máquina virtual más grande (por ejemplo, D12).

-## <a name="debug-the-out-of-memory-oom-error"></a>Depurar el error de memoria insuficiente
+## <a name="debug-the-out-of-memory-error"></a>Depuración del error de memoria insuficiente

-Nuestros equipos de soporte técnico e ingeniería localizaron uno de los problemas que hicieron que el error de memoria insuficiente fuera un [problema conocido descrito en Apache JIRA](https://issues.apache.org/jira/browse/HIVE-8306).
-En la descripción de JIRA:
+Nuestros equipos de soporte técnico e ingeniería localizaron uno de los problemas que hicieron que el error de memoria insuficiente fuera un [problema conocido descrito en Apache JIRA](https://issues.apache.org/jira/browse/HIVE-8306):

     When hive.auto.convert.join.noconditionaltask = true we check noconditionaltask.size and if the sum  of tables sizes in the map join is less than noconditionaltask.size the plan would generate a Map join, the issue with this is that the calculation doesnt take into account the overhead introduced by different HashTable implementation as results if the sum of input sizes is smaller than the noconditionaltask size by a small margin queries will hit OOM.

-Buscamos en el archivo hive-site.xm para confirmar que **hive.auto.convert.join.noconditionaltask** efectivamente se estableció en **true**:
+La propiedad **hive.auto.convert.join.noconditionaltask** del archivo hive-site.xml se estableció en **true**:

     <property>
         <name>hive.auto.convert.join.noconditionaltask</name>